-Hand cutting is the mechanical cutting of vegetation using chain saws, brush saws, loppers or hand pruners.
+Hand cutting is the mechanical cutting of vegetation using chainsaws, brush saws, loppers or hand pruners.
 Hand cutting may be conducted at any time of the year.
 Target species are cut as close to the ground as practical.
-Slash from the cutting is cut and scattered so as to lay close to the ground - not to exceed two feet in height.

 Hand cutting is used to: protect environmental Sensitive Areas; around structures; gates and access roads; to control vegetation greater than 12 feet in height; where herbicide use is prohibited by regulation or easement restriction; on non-sprouting conifer species; and on sites where terrain, site sensitivity or site size makes mowing impractical.